 Fidelity will automatically sweep the first $245,000 of your cash management account balance into the first bank on your Program Bank List, reserving $5,000 for accrued interest, then the next $245,000 into your second bank, and so on.
 Just know that it is your responsibility to make sure that your cash is always within coverage limits at each Program Bank.
 If you do find that you’ve, for some reason, exceeded FDIC coverage limits or you wish to change one or more of your banks, call Fidelity at 800-931-9987 to update your Program Bank list as needed.

 Remember that you are not a customer with Program Banks but with Fidelity.
 If you are already a customer with a Program Bank beforehand, keep in mind that your aggregate balance will be used to assess coverage.

 You will also need a Fidelity investment account in order to open a Cash Management account.

 The Fidelity Cash Management Account does not earn much interest currently, but has been competitive in the past.

 |$0 – $99,999.99||0.01%|

-To put these offers in perspective, the current national average for a savings account is 0.06% APY and just 0.04% APY for interest-bearing checking accounts.
+To put these offers in perspective, the current national average for a savings account is 0.05% APY and just 0.04% APY for interest-bearing checking accounts.
 However, there are still some online savings accounts paying above 0.60% APY.
 For example, the Axos High Yield Savings account still holds an APY of 0.61% APY!

 Interest compounds daily and credits monthly.